Welcome to our Lane Cove Local News week in review, where we tell you what has happened over the last seven days in Lane Cove.

 - AstraZeneca (Vaxzevria) – for 18 years+ from pharmacies, GPs, and NSW Health vaccination clinics.

 NSW Health has now published Vaccination rates by LGA.
-See map below—link to stats here.
+Link to stats here.

 The official vaccine booking link is here.